-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-Use must be located an appropriate distance from the substation facility having regard to the following: (a) the written advice of a suitably qualified person regarding the likelihood of a sensitive use on the lot experiencing an environmental nuisance (including any mitigation requirements to prevent an environmental nuisance) as a result of noise emissions from the substation facility; (b) the written advice from the electricity transmission entity.
+Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution. (a) the written advice of a suitably qualified person regarding the likelihood of a sensitive use on the lot experiencing an environmental nuisance (including any mitigation requirements to prevent an environmental nuisance) as a result of noise emissions from the substation facility; (b) the written advice from the electricity transmission entity.